 Oklahoma Music Minutes for October 20-24: Music you should hear this week

-KOSU's Oklahoma Music Minute features musicians and bands from across the state.
-This week, KOSU's Oklahoma Music Minute is playing songs featured in Sterlin Harjo's Tulsa-focused TV show, The Lowdown.
+Every week, KOSU's Oklahoma Music Minute features five musicians and bands from across the state.
+Discover some new tunes and maybe your next favorite musician.

 The radio segment airs every weekday at 6:19, 8:19 and 11:38 in the mornings, and 3:18 and 5:18 in the afternoons.